Category:

 Early Attempts at Entrepreneurship

-Robert Kiyosaki's first business revolved around selling nylon/velcro wallets.
+Kiyosaki's first business revolved around selling nylon/velcro wallets.
 These were among the first wallets of their kind, and the business experienced moderate success.
 That being said, it eventually went bankrupt.
 His second attempt was a retail company that sold t-shirts.
-He licensed the rights to make apparel for various Rock bands, including hats, wallets, and bags.
+He licensed the rights to make apparel for various rock bands, including hats, wallets, and bags.
 Once again, the company went bankrupt.
-By 1980, Robert Kiyosaki shifted his focus more towards education.
+By 1980, Robert had shifted his focus more toward education.

 Early Educational Businesses

-Robert Kiyosaki's first foray into the world of education began with a company called the Excellerated Learning Institute.
+Kiyosaki's first foray into the world of education began with a company called the Accelerated Learning Institute.
 It was Robert's first attempt at business education, although the company also focused on educating students on social responsibility.
 The entrepreneur started the company in 1985 and sold it in 1994.

 Robert Kiyosaki Net Worth